A Deadly Adoption

 A Deadly Adoption is a 2015 American thriller drama television film directed by Rachel Lee Goldenberg (in her feature directorial debut) and written by Harper Steele.

 It was described as a "deadpan parody of Lifetime Channel films" by critic Damon Wise.
 It stars comedians Will Ferrell and Kristen Wiig as a typical middle-class husband and wife, with Jessica Lowndes serving as the villain.

-It was so deadpan, that it premiered on the Lifetime Channel on June 20, 2015 with audiences failing to recognize that it was in fact satirical.
+It was so deadpan that when it premiered on the Lifetime Channel on June 20, 2015, audiences failed to recognize that it was, in fact, satirical.